-Risk Management Structures
+■ Risk Management Structures

 For risks arising from operations at the discretion of the departments responsible for executing the related operations, the departments responsible for risk management activities monitor the operations for each risk category, in accordance with our series of Basic Risk Management Policies.
 To strengthen our risk management structure, we have established a Risk Management Department, which manages risks comprehensively, on a Company-wide basis.
-Management shares information regarding individual risks at regular meetings of our ALM Committee, Operational Risk Management Committee and System Risk Management Committee, and uses the shared information to guide its decision making.
-Moreover, our Internal Audit Department examines the effectiveness and appropriateness of our risk management functions.